 An insurance excess is the amount of money you will have to pay in the event of a car insurance claim i.e. if your excess if £100, then you will have to pay the initial £100 of any claim.

 The excess makes up the first part of a claim, so if the claim was for £500, you would pay the first £100 and the insurer the remaining £400.

 Compulsory Excess and Voluntary Excess

-There are other excess that could be applied to certain policies, for example a young drivers excess, night time driving excess, windscreen excess.
-These are clearly documented on your quote and in your policy documents once you’ve purchased cover.
+There are other excesses that can be applied to certain policies, such as windscreen excess.
+These will be clearly documented on your quote and in your policy documents once you’ve purchased cover.

-Specific terms and/or conditions that apply to your policy and are shown in your policy schedule.
-For example, this could be an exclusion for driving other cars, or the exclusion of personal accident cover amongst others.
+These are specific terms and/or conditions that apply to your policy and are shown in your policy schedule.
+For example, this could be the exclusion of personal accident cover amongst others.